jessdriscoll/jessdriscoll.github.io/_posts/2014/2014-05-30-little-shop.md

 Apologies to anyone who has ever expressed interest in my childhood dream job of owning and running a little shop, because I’ve probably spent hours talking at you, detailing my plans, sharing my logos, and trying to wrangle you into the project.
 I figured it was time to put all those ideas into a zine.

 Next time someone asks what I do for a living, I hope I can hand them a copy of this.
-[PDF download](/archive/2014-05-30littleshop.pdf)

 Three zines-a-month in a row, baby.